davidhighsmith/RankingSite/README.md

  ***

- This project has many issues that would need to be corrected if I were to ever come back it including:
+ This project has many issues that would need to be corrected if I were to ever come back to it including:

  * Better state management (React Context or Redux).
 Currently passing state around React Router which has turned into a mess.
  * Database models need changed if it were to become a site more than one person uses to make lists.